Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Gathering of Key Characters:
-- The chapter begins with the gathering of key characters from various factions and houses, each bringing their unique perspectives and skills to the table.
+- Continue with the gathering of key characters from various factions and houses, each bringing their unique perspectives and skills to the table.
 - Characters include Jon Snow, Daenerys Targaryen, Tyrion Lannister, Arya Stark, Sansa Stark, Brienne of Tarth, and other significant figures.
 2. Setting Aside Differences:
 - As the characters come together, they must set aside their differences, tensions, and past grievances in order to form a united front against a common threat.